aws-samples/generative-ai-newsletter-app/USER_GUIDE.md

 ### Deleting Data
 Deleting newsletters, feeds, articles, summaries, etc. does not natively exist in the solution at this point.
-If you require data to be removal, please contact us for support.
+An admin can remove data from S3/DynamoDB if necessary.